How to Evaluate Salesforce DevOps Solutions?

 The slides are a tool so your focus must be on the functionalities and features that the product has and the vendor offers not how it will help you achieve your outcomes.
 Try to understand how the demo meeting can achieve the outcomes.
 Focus more on the functionality that they showed rather than just what they claim to deliver.
 You must look at what are the features and how they will help you solve the pain points that you are facing

-After the demo: Measure and analyze
+- After the demo don’t forget to measure and analyze

 While the first demo will likely give you a teaser of what all the solution can do, it is simply not enough.
 Therefore, it is recommended to schedule yet another detailed demo along with the DevOps team to better understand the complete end to end flow in action, right from pulling the changes from the development boxes, committing those changes to user story to merging of code among different developers, doing the code review process and delivering them into higher orgs. and user stories as well as deploying changes, etc.